phpengine/drupal-hello/README.md

 ## drupal-hello
 ============

-So, hello...
+Hi Charlie and Capgemini,

-Here we have an example of a tested, devopsy Drupal application for a testing, devopsy job application.
+Here we have an example of a tested, devopsy Drupal application.

-Virtual Machine Management, Configuration Management, Automated application deployment, Infrastructure as Code, Selenium Configuration, Behat Configuration and Testing, PHPUnit configuration and testing...
+Virtual Machine Management, Configuration Management, Automated application deployment, Infrastructure as Code, Selenium Configuration, Behat Configuration and Testing, PHPUnit configuration and testing, with a custom Drupal Module and a custom Drupal theme.
+I prepared this for you guys today as a real world example of my Drupal Dev/ PHP DevOps / Testing Skills.

-... all in a day's work...
-I prepared this for you guys today as a real world example of my Drupal Dev/DevOps Skills.
+I could have gone further on the theming layer, but I thought that creating a template with correct structure should be okay for a quick example.

 # Install Instructions:
 ------------

-Prerequisites: You'll need to be running Ubuntu 12-14 on your machine for this.
+Prerequisites: You'll need to be running Ubuntu between 12 and 14 on your machine for this.
+I tried it on 12 and 14, it *should* be fine on 13 too.

 1) # Install Git and PHP5 if you don't already have them sudo apt-get install -y php5 git